Drug house

-A drug house (also known as a drug den, crack house, shooting gallery, or trap house) is a residence used in the illegal drug trade.
+A drug house is a residence used in the illegal drug trade.
 Drug houses shelter drug users and provide a place for drug dealers to supply them.
 Drug houses can also be used as laboratories to synthesize (cook) drugs, or cache ingredients and product.

-Drug houses have been a subject widely presented in hip hop and trap music, with the latter genre being named after an American slang term for a drug houses.
+Drug houses have been a subject widely presented in hip hop and trap music, with the latter genre being named after an American slang term for a drug house.

 United States

-The strongest industry in some urban areas is the illegal drug trade.
-Abandoned buildings ravaged by arson or neglect are utilized by drug dealers since they are free, obscure, secluded and there is no paper trail in the form of rent receipts.
+The strongest industry in some U.S. urban areas is the illegal drug trade.
+Abandoned buildings ravaged by arson or neglect are utilized by drug dealers since they are free, obscure, and secluded, and there is no paper trail in the form of rent receipts.
 The sale of illegal drugs often draws violent crime to afflicted neighborhoods, sometimes exacerbating the exodus of residents.
-In some cases, enraged citizens have burned crack houses to the ground, in hopes that by destroying the sites for drug operations they would also drive the illegal industries from their neighborhoods.
-Many major American urban areas contain crack houses.
+In some cases, enraged citizens have burned drug houses to the ground, in hopes that by destroying the sites for drug operations they would also drive the illegal industries from their neighborhoods.
+Many major American urban areas contain drug houses.